trinitronx/chef-cookbooks/splunk_monitor/README.md

 This cookbook extends the splunk cookbook to add variables for controlling which data sources are monitored and forwarded.
 It is dependent on the splunk cookbook.

-One default change of note to splunk behavior: to better distinguish servers, the Splunk reported hostname of each system will be by default changed to the Chef node name (likely the FQDN of the node).
-By extension, this means that the server's $SPLUNKHOME\etc\system\inputs.conf is managed by this cookbook.

 Requirements
 ============